senocular/senocular.github.com/articles/js_object_primitive.md

 new Number(number).toString()
 ```

-Its the `Number` type which defines the `toString()` method, so in order for it to be used by the primitive, a new `Number` object instance is created with the primitive value with the method is called from that.
+Its the `Number` type which defines the `toString()` method used here, so in order for it to be made available to the non-object primitive, a new `Number` object instance is created with the primitive value as its base value and the method is called from that.

 When it comes to defining the custom object primitive, the goal is to act like a primitive.
 Because primitives act like objects, the custom object primitive can safely _be_ an object.
 As a starting point for its definition, we simply have: